yilunweng1015/PLAY-project-Eye-tracking/README.md

 (1) Add a column "firstfix" in the data file.

+(2) All time windows are offset by 200 milliseconds to account for the time needed to program and launch an eye movement (Hallett, 1986)

-(2) Use the "TrialID", "time accumulation" and "time window" column to determine the first true fixation.
+(3) Use the "TrialID", "time accumulation" and "time window" column to determine the first true fixation.
     The criterion for the first true fixation is 25 consecutive fixations on the same image.
     For both time window 1 (the verb region) and time window 2 (the N1 region), find the first 25 consecutive fixations on a single image.
     Where these 25 consecutive fixations are found in each time window, set the value of "firstfix" to "1".
     Set all other values in the "firstfix" column to "0".